7. OVERALL RANKINGS

-- Only those Performance Scores are considered which were obtained by the athlete in a 12 months period prior to the date of the Ranking.
+- Only those Performance Scores are considered, which were obtained by the athlete in a 12 months period prior to the date of the Rankings.

 In case an athlete achieves a New World Record, or equals the World Record, bonus points are given as an extra reward for the obvious significance and promotional value of such performance.
 These World Record bonus points are added directly to the average of the Performance Scores to increase the Ranking Score of the athlete.

 World Record bonus points are awarded for each world record performance achieved by the athlete in the ranking period, regardless of the fact that the performance is included in the Ranking calculation or not.

 World Record bonus points are given as follows:

 - Main Events

 - New World Record = 20 bonus points added to the average of Performance Scores

 - Equalling the World Record = 10 bonus points added to the average of Performance Scores

 - Similar Events

 - New World Record = 10 bonus points added to the average of Performance Scores